nginx-architects/nginx-se-challenge/README.md

 ### Topology

+The base demo environement you are tasked to build from

 ```
-# The base demo environement
                                         (nginx-hello upstream: nginx1:80, nginx2:80)
                  +---------------+
                  |               |       +-----------------+